vishwakarma-shivam/Face_count/README.md

 ### Requirements:

-Can be found in `requirements.txt` file.
+Requirements can be found in `requirements.txt` file.

 For installation run: